bixvongoeler/a3_ga/README.md

 # CS131 A3 Genetic Algorithms
 #### Bix von Goeler

-_A Project for the Class CS131 Artificial Intellegence at Tufts University_

-A project implementing a genetic algorithm to solve the knapsack problem optimization challenge.
+A project implementing a basic genetic algorithm to solve the knapsack problem optimization challenge.

 ## Requirements
 - Tested using `Python 3.11`